JoshuaDuma/ExtendedDiagramIcons/README.md

 ## Testing

-To run the unit tests use this command in the ExtendedDiagramIcons directory `python3 -m unittest discover tests`.
+To run the unit tests use this command in the directory `python3 -m unittest discover tests`.

 ## Publish